Ines de leucio

 If we had to describe Ines De Leucio in one word, the most suitable should be eclectic.
 Eclectic like her origins, her studies, her works.

-She is an Italian-Australian artist that currently lives and works in Adelaide after several years of successful and appreciated artistic activity in Terranova Fossa Ceca near Benevento.
+She is an Italian-Australian artist that recently in 2020 lived and worked in Adelaide after several years of successful and appreciated artistic activity in Terranova Fossa Ceca near Benevento.
 Here, Ines still has a well-known atelier where much of her artistic productions are kept.
 But many of her works are also at “Tornatora Art Gallery” in Rome.

 Besides being eclectic, Ines De Leucio formation is completely Italian: she studied in Benevento at the High School of Art (called Mimmo Paladino), in Naples at the Academy of Arts with Carmine Di Ruggiero and Mimmo Iodice and in Perugia at Edgardo Abbozzo’s office, director of the Academy of Arts of the Umbrian town.